benmerckx/ithril/readme.md

 ## Output

-Everything gets compiled to simple objects, using [this notation](http://lhorie.github.io/mithril/optimizing-performance.html#compiling-templates) so the output can directly be used with Mithril.
-Use `HTMLRenderer.render` to render the output to a string.
+Everything gets compiled to simple objects, using [this notation](http://lhorie.github.io/mithril/optimizing-performance.html#compiling-templates) so the output can be used directly with Mithril.
+Use `ithril.HTMLRenderer.render` to render the output to a string.